Class: Temporalio::Internal::Worker::WorkflowInstance::IllegalCallTracer

 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 |

-# File 'lib/temporalio/internal/worker/workflow_instance/illegal_call_tracer.rb', line 12 def self.frozen_validated_illegal_calls(illegal_calls) illegal_calls.to_h do |key, val| raise TypeError, 'Invalid illegal call map, top-level key must be a String' unless key.is_a?(String) # @type var fixed_val: :all | Worker::IllegalWorkflowCallValidator | Hash[Symbol, TrueClass | Worker::IllegalWorkflowCallValidator] # rubocop:disable Layout/LineLength fixed_val = case val when Temporalio::Worker::IllegalWorkflowCallValidator if sub_val.method_name raise ArgumentError, 'Top level IllegalWorkflowCallValidator instances cannot have method name' end val when Array val.to_h do |sub_val| case sub_val when Symbol [sub_val, true] when Temporalio::Worker::IllegalWorkflowCallValidator unless sub_val.method_name raise ArgumentError, 'IllegalWorkflowCallValidator instances in array for ' \ "#{key} must have a method name" end [sub_val.method_name, sub_val] else raise TypeError, 'Invalid illegal call array entry for ' \ "#{key}, each value must be a Symbol or an IllegalWorkflowCallValidator" end end.freeze when :all :all else raise TypeError, 'Invalid illegal call map, top-level value must be an Array or :all' end [key.frozen? ? key : key.dup.freeze, fixed_val] end.freeze end |
+# File 'lib/temporalio/internal/worker/workflow_instance/illegal_call_tracer.rb', line 12 def self.frozen_validated_illegal_calls(illegal_calls) illegal_calls.to_h do |key, val| raise TypeError, 'Invalid illegal call map, top-level key must be a String' unless key.is_a?(String) # @type var fixed_val: :all | Worker::IllegalWorkflowCallValidator | Hash[Symbol, TrueClass | Worker::IllegalWorkflowCallValidator] # rubocop:disable Layout/LineLength fixed_val = case val when Temporalio::Worker::IllegalWorkflowCallValidator if val.method_name raise ArgumentError, 'Top level IllegalWorkflowCallValidator instances cannot have method name' end val when Array val.to_h do |sub_val| case sub_val when Symbol [sub_val, true] when Temporalio::Worker::IllegalWorkflowCallValidator unless sub_val.method_name raise ArgumentError, 'IllegalWorkflowCallValidator instances in array for ' \ "#{key} must have a method name" end [sub_val.method_name, sub_val] else raise TypeError, 'Invalid illegal call array entry for ' \ "#{key}, each value must be a Symbol or an IllegalWorkflowCallValidator" end end.freeze when :all :all else raise TypeError, 'Invalid illegal call map, top-level value must be an Array or :all' end [key.frozen? ? key : key.dup.freeze, fixed_val] end.freeze end |

 Instance Method Details

-#disable(&block) ⇒ Object
+#disable_temporarily ⇒ Object

-131 132 133 134 135 136 137 138 |
+134 135 136 137 138 139 140 141 142 143 144 145 |

 #enable(&block) ⇒ Object

-120 121 122 123 124 125 126 127 128 129 |
+120 121 122 123 124 125 126 127 128 129 130 131 132 |

-# File 'lib/temporalio/internal/worker/workflow_instance/illegal_call_tracer.rb', line 120 def enable(&block) # We've seen leaking issues in Ruby 3.2 where the TracePoint inadvertently remains enabled even for threads # that it was not started on.
-So we will check the thread ourselves. @enabled_thread = Thread.current @tracepoint.enable do block.call ensure @enabled_thread = nil end end |
+# File 'lib/temporalio/internal/worker/workflow_instance/illegal_call_tracer.rb', line 120 def enable(&block) # This is not reentrant and not expected to be called as such.
+We've seen leaking issues in Ruby 3.2 where # the TracePoint inadvertently remains enabled even for threads that it was not started on.
+So we will check # the thread ourselves.
+We also use the "enabled thread" concept for disabling checks too, see # disable_temporarily for more details. @enabled_thread = Thread.current @tracepoint.enable do block.call ensure @enabled_thread = nil end end |